March 2025

 Release Notes

-In this release, we've expanded support for additional Classify and Capture documents and enhanced Mortgage Analyze with improved income calculation logic.
+In this release, we've introduced the Instant Classify with UVCF workflow, expanded support for additional Classify and Capture documents, introduced Capture Member ID and check image features, optimized BSIC, and enhanced Mortgage Analyze with refined income calculation logic.

 What's new?